 Basically, gout is characterized by two major conditions, both of which CBD oil has been well-documented to provide therapy for: pain and inflammation.

 Using CBD for gout-related pain

 In terms of pain relief, one of the most thorough investigations that clinically shows the natural cannabinoid to act as an analgesic (pain-reliever) was conducted via patient survey from the collaborators at Care by Design and Project CBD.
 Essentially, results of the survey showed that CBD appeared to act as “an effective pain management tool with few negative side effects,” and also that it could offer “significant decrease in opiate usage among elderly patients.”

-It is worth mentioning though that studies have shown CBD oil to be most effective and potent when they are administered as a “full-spectrum” tincture.
-This simply means that rather than acting alone as an isolate, the compound seems to function within the body more efficiently when other natural cannabis compounds (such as terpenes and flavonoids) are present.
-Of course, however, this doesn’t mean that you have to “get high,” as full-spectrum CBD oils are still 100% non-psychoactive and THC-free.
+It is worth mentioning that studies have shown CBD oil to be most effective and potent when taken as a “full-spectrum” tincture.
+This means that rather than acting alone as an isolate, the compound seems to function within the body more efficiently when other natural cannabis compounds (such as terpenes and flavonoids) are present.
+Of course, this doesn’t mean that you have to “get high,” as full-spectrum CBD oils are still 100% non-psychoactive and THC-free.
 For some ideas on a few of the most reliable and effective full-spectrum oils on the market, check out this recent rundown that we did on the subject.

 Final Thoughts on CBD for Gout

 To conclude, it is worth mentioning again that there have been no known clinical trials that showcase CBD to be an effective treatment for gout.
 Any indication that the natural cannabis compound may help to ease the onset of flare-ups and symptoms draws from the fact that CBD for arthritis has been a well-documented clinical topic over recent years.